srg-imperial/GrayC/ISSTA-2023-AE/fuzzer/README.md

 ### 3.2 Additional Details
-We disccus under the hood of install-fuzzers.sh and install-fuzzers-agg.sh scipts.
+We disccus under the hood of install-fuzzers-cons.sh and install-fuzzers-agg.sh scipts.
 These contain two stages: pre-processing and installaton

 #### 3.2.1 Pre-processing
 Run first this script: